Vlaad-P/vlaad_p.github.io/A - Data Exploration.md

 ````

   ### Limit Output Rows

-When developing and testing new exploratory and uncertain about what sort queries always limit output
+When developing and testing new exploratory queries and uncertain about what sort of data you are dealing with  always limit output.
+Not limiting outputs on big data set queries could crash the entire system causing serious backlog.

   ### Exercises